← Back to research

 Bottom Line

 Conductor validates market demand for agent orchestration UX.
-The git worktree approach is clever — true isolation without the overhead of multiple clones.
+The git worktree approach is clever — true isolation without the overhead of multiple clones — and the $22M Series A from Spark and Matrix makes it one of the best-capitalized players in the Mac agent app category.[2]

-However, the Mac-only, individual-developer focus limits its market.
-Teams needing enterprise features (Jira, signed commits, multi-user coordination) won't find them here.
+However, the Mac-only, individual-developer focus still limits its market today.
+Teams needing enterprise features (Jira, signed commits, multi-user coordination) won't find them here yet, though paid collaboration features are on the roadmap.[7]

-Recommended for: Solo Mac developers who want simple parallel Claude Code/Codex execution with local-first architecture.
+Recommended for: Solo Mac developers who want simple, free parallel Claude Code/Codex/Cursor execution with local-first architecture.

-Not recommended for: Teams, enterprises, or anyone needing broader agent support or integrations.
+Not recommended for: Teams, enterprises, or anyone needing broader agent support, sandboxed execution, or issue tracker integrations.

 Research by Ry Walker Research • methodology